 Don’t forget that if you’re receiving unemployment compensation, you’ll need to report the new form of income you acquire through freelance work.

-Woroch also has a few other recommendations for earning an income while on the search for a full-time job:
+Woroch also has other recommendations for earning an income while on the search for a full-time job:

 - Becoming a virtual tutor: “This position gives you the ability to create your own schedule based on your availability,” she said.

 - Pet sitting: According to Woroch, some companies, including national brand Rover, can provide you with an income of up to $1,000 a month if you make the commitment to the job.